DUNE-DAQ/runconftools/docs/generator_creation.md

 ```
 function.
 This is used to perform specific operations that validate the configuration.
-As with the `generate` function, this is called by the configuration management scripts.
+As with the `generate` function, this is called by the runconftools scripts.

 The function must return `True` in case the configuration is found to be correct by the function, or `False` otherwise.